-Pancreatic Transcription Factor 1a (PTF1a: alternatively known as PTF1-p48 or p48) was first identified by its ability to bind combined E-box (CANNTG) and G-box (TGGGA) sequences found in promoters of digestive enzymes trypsin, cpa1, amylase, and elastase (26, 121).
+Pancreatic Transcription Factor 1a (PTF1a; alternatively known as PTF1-p48 or p48) was first identified by its ability to bind combined E-box (CANNTG) and G-box (TGGGA) sequences found in promoters of digestive enzymes trypsin, cpa1, amylase, and elastase (26, 125).
 Early in pancreatic development, PTF1a is co-expressed with PDX1 in MPCs (2).
-During the secondary transition, PTF1a becomes restricted to acinar progenitor cells (119).
-PTF1a is a basic helixloop-helix (bHLH) transcription factor that forms an unconventional protein trimer with ubiguitously expressed E proteins such as E12 and E47 (89), and RBPJ (Recombinant binding protein J), a downstream mediator of NOTCH signalling.
+During the secondary transition, PTF1a becomes restricted to acinar progenitor cells (123).
+PTF1a is a basic helix-loophelix (bHLH) transcription factor that forms an unconventional protein trimer with ubiquitously expressed E proteins such as E12 and E47 (90), and Recombinant binding protein J (RBPJ), a downstream mediator of NOTCH signaling.
 Combined, these factors make up the PTF1 complex, which specifies pancreatic acinar cells.
-However, while associated with RBPJ, these acinar cell progenitors do not undergo differentiation, thereby allowing for expansion of the progenitor population (41).
-Upon commitment to acinar cell differentiation, PTF1a preferentially interacts with the RBPJ-like (RBPJL) protein, and nuclear hormone receptor NR5A2 to drive pancreatic differentiation of acinar progenitor cells (15, 103).
+However, while associated with RBPJ, these progenitors acinar cell do not undergo differentiation, thereby allowing for expansion of the progenitor population (41).
+Upon commitment to acinar cell differentiation, PTF1a preferentially interacts with the RBPJ-like (RBPJL) protein, and nuclear hormone receptor NR5A2 to drive pancreatic differentiation of acinar progenitor cells (15, 106).

-Targeted deletion of Ptf1a in mice results in postnatal lethality immediately after birth (90), likely due to neuronal functions, as PTF1a is also expressed in the neural tube and cerebellum (142).
-Ptf1a-deficient mice have no pancreatic tissue at birth with PTF1a-deficient cells instead contributing to the common bile duct and duodenum (81).
-Interestingly, the result of overexpressing PTF1a depends on developmental state.
-Forced PTF1 expression early in development in cells that would typically give rise to the duodenum and stomach leads to expansion of the pancreas, with increased differentiation of duct, islet and acinar cell compartments (2).
-In ES cells, forced PTF1a expression requires MIST1 to activate expression enzyme gene expression (133).
+Targeted deletion of Ptf1a in mice results in postnatal lethality immediately after birth (91), likely due to neuronal functions, as PTF1a is also expressed in the neural tube and cerebellum (146).
+Ptf1a-deficient mice have no pancreatic tissue at birth with PTF1a-deficient cells instead contributing to the common bile duct and duodenum (82).
+Interestingly, the result of over-expressing PTF1a depends on developmental state.
+Forced PTF1a expression early in development in cells that would typically give rise to the duodenum and stomach leads to expansion of the pancreas, with increased differentiation of duct, islet and acinar cell compartments (2).
+In ES cells, forced PTF1a expression requires MIST1 to activate digestive enzyme gene expression (137).